michaelmichaeli/Reeco---Michael-Michaeli---Senior-FE-Task/README.md

 ---

 ## **Next Steps**
-- Replace placeholders for images and GIFs.
 - Include a live demo link for instant hands-on experience.

-Let me know if you need any further refinements! 🚀
+### Let me know if you need any further refinements! 🚀